Wendy’s iconic chili coming to grocery stores soon

-“When the Wendy’s chili craving hits, you now have two delicious ways to get your fix: at retail stores or in our restaurants,” Wendy’s Global Chief Marketing Officer Carl Loredo said in a Wednesday press release.
+“When the Wendy’s chili craving hits, you now have two delicious ways to get your fix: at retail stores or in our restaurants,” Wendy’s Global Chief Marketing Officer Carl Loredo said Wednesday in a news release.

 Wendy’s began offering chili over 50 years ago as a way to use leftover hamburger meat and cut down waste, founder Dave Thomas explained in his memoir “Dave’s Way,” according to Mashed.

-Wendy’s Chili with Beans will be available in the chili section of grocery stores and “select online retailers” this summer.
+Wendy’s Chili with Beans, which will be sold in cans, will be available in the chili section of grocery stores and select online retailers this summer.

 The fast food chain is just the latest to offer certain menu items at nationwide retailers.
 Taco Bell, for example, sells taco seasonings at grocery stores while Chick-fil-A recently brought its sauces to store shelves.